Armenian residents of Azerbaijan's Karabakh freely cross checkpoint on Lachin-Khankendi road (VIDEO)

-BAKU, Azerbaijan, June 9.
-Armenian residents of the Karabakh Economic Region of Azerbaijan continue to freely cross the Lachin checkpoint established on the interstate border with Armenia, Trend reports.
+BAKU, Azerbaijan, June 10.
+Armenian residents of the Karabakh Economic Region of Azerbaijan freely cross the Lachin checkpoint established on the interstate border with Armenia, Trend reports.

 The newly captured footage clearly shows that they continue to freely cross the Lachin border checkpoint in the direction of Khankendi-Gorus.